GLOBAL MARKETS-Oil, safe havens surge as U.S. strikes kill Iranian commander

 By Marc Jones

-LONDON, Jan 3 (Reuters) - Oil prices rose over $2 a barrel and gold and other safe-haven assets jumped on Friday, as the U.S. killing of a top Iranian commander in an air strike in Iraq ratcheted up tensions between the two powers.
+LONDON, Jan 3 (Reuters) - Oil prices jumped nearly $3 a barrel and gold, the yen and safe-haven bonds all rallied on Friday, after the U.S. killing of Iran's top military commander in an air strike in Iraq ratcheted up tensions between the two powers.

-Traders were clearly spooked.
-The death of Iranian Major-General Qassem Soleimani, head of the elite Quds Force, prompted Iranian Supreme Leader Ayatollah Ali Khamenei to vow revenge.
+Traders were clearly spooked after the death of Iranian Major-General Qassem Soleimani, head of the elite Quds Force and one of the country's most influential figures, and a vow by Iranian Supreme Leader Ayatollah Ali Khamenei of revenge.

+The Middle East-focused oil markets saw the most dramatic moves with Brent crude futures leaping as much 4.5% to $69.20 a barrel, their highest since September, though the impact was felt across almost every asset class.
+O/R

-Europe's stock markets fell 0.5% in early trading as hopes for a lengthy New Year rally vanished.
-Safe havens gained, with Japan's yen JPY= rising half a percent to the dollar to a two-month high and the Swiss franc hitting its highest against the euro since September.
+Europe's STOXX 600 .STOXX and Wall Street futures both fell around 1% as New Year optimism evaporated.
+The yen JPY= rose half a percent to the dollar to a two-month high and the Swiss franc hit its highest against the euro since September.
 EURCHF=/FRX

-The Middle East-focused oil markets saw the most dramatic moves.
-Brent crude futures jumped nearly $3 to $69.16 a barrel -- also the highest since September -- before easing back to $68.42.
-O/R

-"We are only into the third day of the new year, and a big fat dollop of geopolitical uncertainty has landed on investors' desks," said Jeffrey Halley, senior market analyst for Asia Pacific at broker OANDA.
+"Geopolitics has come back to the table, and this is something that could have major cross-asset implications," said Lombard Odier's chief investment strategist, Salman Ahmed.

+"What is critical is how it pans out in the next few days," Ahmed said.
+"Whether it turns into a theme depends on Iran's reaction and then the U.S. response."

 SCRAMBLE TO SAFETY

-German Bunds and U.S. Treasuries -- the world's benchmark government bonds -- caught a bid, too.
-Ten-year German yields, which move inversely to prices, fell further away from seven-month highs touched earlier in the week.
-U.S. 10-year yields fell 5 basis points to a three-week low.
+German Bunds and U.S. Treasuries - the world's benchmark government bonds and typically seen as the safest assets - caught a bid, too.

+U.S. 10-year yields, which move inversely to prices, fell 5 basis points to a three-week low and Bund yields dropped away from seven-month highs they had touched at the start of the week.
+GVD/EUR

 The focus on geopolitics meant markets paid little attention to stronger-than-expected data from France, where inflation rose 1.6% year-on-year in December, beating analyst expectations for a 1.4% rise.

+German inflation figures were also higher although unemployment in Europe's largest economy rose more than expected, other data showed.
+Investors also have the minutes of the U.S. Federal Reserve's Dec.
+10-11 meeting due at 1900 GMT.

-"Markets still remain quite thin after the holidays, but even in a regular session we would have seen a similar reaction," said Christian Lenk, a rates strategist at DZ Bank in Frankfurt.
-"The repercussions from the air strike are not clearly forecastable and tensions remain high in the region."
+"Markets still remain quite thin after the holidays, but even in a regular session we would have seen a similar reaction," said Christian Lenk, a rates strategist at DZ Bank in Frankfurt, referring to the Middle East-sparked drop in yields.

-The air strikes in Iraq also killed top Iraqi militia commander Abu Mahdi al-Muhandis.
-They came after U.S. Defense Secretary Mark Esper said on Thursday there were indications Iran or forces it backed might be planning additional attacks, after Iranian-backed demonstrators stormed the U.S. embassy in Baghdad.
+The air strikes in Iraq had also killed top Iraqi militia commander Abu Mahdi al-Muhandis.
+They prompted strong critcism from Iraqi Prime Minister Adel Abdul Mahdi and some of Donald Trump's main political opponents in Washington.
+Most of the international community called for a de-escalation.

-Gold, a traditional refuge for risk-averse investors, rose 1% to a four-month high of $1,543.66.
-For the week, it has gained about 2%, heading for a fourth consecutive weekly increase.
+Back in the markets, gold, the other traditional refuge for risk-averse investors, rose 1% to a four-month high of $1,545.
+For the week, it has gained about 2% and is heading for a fourth consecutive weekly increase.
 GOL/

 "After the recent escalations in geopolitical issues, we see a resistance level near the $1,575 level for the next week," said Jigar Trivedi, a commodities analyst at Anand Rathi Shares & Stock Brokers in Mumbai.

-(Additional reporting by Wayne Cole in Sydney, Dhara Ranasinghe in London and Diptendu Lahiri in Bengaluru; editing by Larry King)
+(Additional reporting by Sujata Rao and Dhara Ranasinghe in London and Diptendu Lahiri in Bengaluru; editing by Larry King and Nick Macfie)

 ((marc.jones@thomsonreuters.com; +44 (0)207 542 9033; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))